| | FCC Notice of Apparent Liability - Unlicensed Operations

 Brewer because it had been filed on an incorrect form.

-12. On November 8, 1999, Mr. Brewer again requested Special
+12. On November 8, 1999, Mr. Brewer again requested Special Temporary Authority to operate an FM broadcast station on

 102.1 MHz in the Tampa area, either as part of the ``regular